holzschu/llvm/README.txt

-- make it easier to add llvm binaries to existing iOS projects, with associated dylibs X replace all calls to exit() with calls to ios_exit()
+- make it easier to add llvm binaries to existing iOS projects, with associated dylibs X replace all calls to exit() with calls to ios_exit() X By default, lli calls the JIT compiler.
+That does not work outside of Xcode, and also might cause issues in the AppStore.
+   X Move to ForceInterpreter = true by default on iOS
+   - Make this dependent on sideloading.
 - replace stdout, stderr, stdin with ios_system's thread_stdout, thread_stderr...
+   - in the Interpreter
+   - in the JIT compiler (sideloading only)
 X replace progname() with argv[0] (progname is "OpenTerm", argv[0] is "clang")
    - Done, but now we get:
          clang: error: unable to execute command: Executable "clang" doesn't exist!